olayinka3405/E-Commerce-SQL/README.md

 This project illustrates advanced SQL querying capabilities, offering insights that can inform business strategies and improve operational efficiency in e-commerce.

 ## Contact
-If you have any questions, feedback, or just want to connect, please reach out to me at abidoyeolayinka@yahoo.com
+If you have any questions, feedback, or just want to connect, kindly reach out to me at abidoyeolayinka@yahoo.com